Teaching Reading Online

 The Theory Behind It: Strategy for Teaching Reading Comprehension

-The theories on what works and what doesn’t can be overwhelming, so we’ve pulled together three of our favorite research-based instructional strategies for teaching reading.
+The theories on what works and what doesn’t can be overwhelming, so we’ve pulled together three of our favorite research-based instructional strategies for teaching reading online.
 They are as follows:

 Interactive read alouds and digital annotations